By Bob Lujano, NCHPAD Expert Inclusion Specialist

 NCHPAD Connect

-NCHPAD Connect is a valuable resource that can help you and the person you are caring for to stay healthy and well.
+NCHPAD Connect links you to free resources, communities and wellness programs specifically tailored to people with a wide range of physical disabilities.
+NCHPAD Connect is a great resource that can help you and the person you are caring for to stay healthy and well.

 Additional Articles